 How RF spectrum monitoring can help

-Commercial drones are usually operated via a radio control signal and often have on-board data link transmitters for real-time sensor download (typically in the 2.4 GHz ISM band).
-These can be detected and geolocated with a network of RFeye Nodes well before the drone enters a protected area such as an airport, a prison or a government facility.
-In addition, the system can detect the location of not only the drone itself, but also of the source of the control signal – i.e. those responsible for any crime or nuisance behavior.
-Countermeasures such as signal jamming or firing nets may then be used to neutralize the threat.
+Drones are usually operated via a radio control signal and often have on-board datalink transmitters for real-time sensor download (typically in the 2.4 GHz ISM band but occasionally also in the 5GHz ISM band).
+These can be detected and geolocated with a network of RFeye Nodes well before the drone enters a protected area such as an airport, prison or government facility.
+These RFeye Nodes cover a very wide section of the RF spectrum, and scan from 9 kHz up to 18 GHz, sweeping many times per second.
+This wide bandwidth also allows you to detect threats equipped with custom transceivers, which operate outside of standard frequencies.
+In addition, the system can not only detect the drone’s location, but also the source of the control signal – the drone operator.

-How it works
+How does it work?

 RFeye DroneDefense is based around a network of RFeye Nodes, which are set up around the protected site or facility.
 These intelligent Nodes passively detect and identify the presence of drone-related RF transmissions, even if the signals are low power or the RF environment is complex.
 Employing a geolocation technique called 3D TDOA, RFeye DroneDefense can locate transmissions in 3 dimensions, giving longitude, latitude and altitude, and display the drone’s current location and previous flight track.
 If a drone is detected, the system can trigger an alert for the security team to investigate or provide data to cue other deployed platforms, e.g. radar/electro-optics (EO).
 Furthermore, it can identify operational frequencies to help cue third-party jammers.